step-security-bot/cert-manager-webhook-infoblox-wapi/SECURITY.md

 - OS patches are applied Weekly, typically at 00:00 on Sunday, which include applying security patches during the `docker build`, a release is automatically cut adding one to the patch version and a new Docker container is built.
 - A new Helm chart is released when new OS patches are applied, the `appVersion` is auto updated.
-- The user is responsable for applying the new Helm chart.
+- The user is responsible for applying the new Helm chart.
 Dependabot is used to maintain dependency versions.

 ## Reporting a Vulnerability